 You can also extend the route by clicking points on the map.
 On desktop: Tick the option on the left that says ‘Click map to add more points’, then click at the new end of your route.
 On mobile: Quickly double-tap (iPhone) or long-press (Android) the new end of your route.

 You can remove a via point by clicking on it and selecting ‘Remove via’ in the popup.

 You can type street or town names for the start/end of your route.
 A pop-up menu will appear as you type – choose the matching place.
 Click ‘Get route’ when you’ve chosen the start and end.

 Our map data comes from OpenStreetMap.
 OSM doesn’t usually record house numbers, so just type the street without a number.

 You can add a via point at a named place, too.
 Click ‘Add at…’ and type the name.

 cycle.travel aims to choose a balanced route that prefers smooth surfaces, but will sometimes go off-pavement to avoid hills, busy roads or long detours.

 If you’re on a road bike, you might prefer to stay on tarmac at all times.
 Flick the switch from ‘Paths & roads’ to ‘Paved only’ to change this.
-(On mobile, just click the word ‘Any’ and it’ll change to ‘Paved’.)
+(On mobile, click the three-line menu and choose ‘Set to paved only’).